quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/3 does not use server-initiated bidirectional streams, though an extension could define a use for these streams.
-Clients MUST treat receipt of a server-initiated bidirectional stream as a connection error of type HTTP_STREAM_CREATION_ERROR unless such an extension has been negotiated.
+Clients MUST treat receipt of a server-initiated bidirectional stream as a connection error of type H3_STREAM_CREATION_ERROR unless such an extension has been negotiated.

 ## Unidirectional Streams